RobinBoers/molly-brown/README.md

   Requests made without a certificate will cause a response with a status code of 60.
 Requests made with a certificate not in the list will cause a response with a status code of 60.

+### Security settings

+* `ChrootDir`: A directory to which Molly Brown should chroot(), making it more difficult for the server itself or spawned CGI processes to read or write any files higher in the hiearch.
+The chroot happens immediately after reading the config file.
+All other paths specified in the config file (e.g. `DocBase`, `KeyPath`, `AccessLog`) must be specified relative to `ChrootDir`.

 ## .molly files